Sewatech/swutils/tc-utils/readme.md

 ## JULI for Posix

+In order to use our JULI file handler, you need to download an additional [file](https://repo1.maven.org/maven2/fr/sewatech/utils/tc-utils/0.4.0/tc-utils-0.4.0-juli.jar) and put it in the ${cataline.home}/bin/ directory.

+Then, you change the classpath environnement variable, in the standalone.conf file :

+    CLASSPATH="$CLASSPATH:$CATALINA_BASE/bin/tc-utils-0.4.0-juli.jar"

-Configure the file handler in the logging.properties file :
+After that, you may configure the file handler in the logging.properties file :

-    9custom.fr.sewatech.tcutils.juli.PosixAsyncFileHandler.level = FINE
+    9custom.fr.sewatech.tcutils.juli.PosixAsyncFileHandler.level = INFO
     9custom.fr.sewatech.tcutils.juli.PosixAsyncFileHandler.directory = ${catalina.base}/logs
     9custom.fr.sewatech.tcutils.juli.PosixAsyncFileHandler.prefix = sewatech.
     9custom.fr.sewatech.tcutils.juli.PosixAsyncFileHandler.group = everyone

-The PosixAsyncFileHandler supports the same options as the regular AsyncFileHandler, with the additional one (group).
+The PosixAsyncFileHandler supports the same options as the regular AsyncFileHandler, and adds the "group" option.
+This
+option is just ignored on non-posix file systems.

 ## AccessLogValve for Posix